ADL Request to Law Enforcement for Information on 2025 Antisemitic Incidents

 If you are unable to provide certain details, please feel free to omit information and just share what you can.
 We will not publish any personal information about individuals involved.
 We may occasionally use the name of the offender, but only after that information has been widely reported.

-We appreciate your assistance in making sure our Audit is as comprehensive as possible, and thank you in advance for helping us with this important endeavor.
+We appreciate your assistance in making sure our Audit is as comprehensive as possible and we thank you in advance for helping us with this important endeavor.